Scottish landlord regulations have changed — Take your free Landlord Compliance Check →

 A Word from Our Letting Specialists

 "Wishaw landlords who price for the hospital catchment do better than those who price to the town-wide average.
-A tidy two-bed within a fifteen-minute walk of University Hospital Wishaw lets to NHS staff on Private Residential Tenancies who tend to stay two or three years on the trot.
-Add off-street parking and an EPC of C, and you have built yourself a quiet, reliable income stream that needs very little intervention from week to week."
+A tidy two-bed within a fifteen-minute walk of University Hospital Wishaw lets to NHS staff on Private Residential Tenancies.
+They tend to stay two or three years on the trot.
+Add off-street parking and an EPC of C, and you re-let less often."

 — Angelina Franchitti, Scottish private rented sector specialist with 20+ years' experience